 Early History of the Blakmar family

-Another 175 words (12 lines of text) covering the years 1086, 1654, 1729, 1684 and 1720 are included under the topic Early Blakmar History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Blakmar research.
+Another 87 words (6 lines of text) covering the years 1086, 1654, 1729, 1684 and 1720 are included under the topic Early Blakmar History in all our PDF Extended History products and printed products wherever possible.

 Blakmar Spelling Variations